 “Green veggies tend to be some of the most nutritious foods on the planet,” says Emmie Satrazemis, R.D., C.S.S.D., nutrition director for Trifecta.
 “They are very low in calories and high in important nutrients like B vitamins, fiber, iron, magnesium, potassium, calcium, and antioxidants like vitamins A, E, and C.”

 Greens (think kale, spinach, arugula, chard, and more) are also packed with vitamin K, adds dietitian Amanda A. Kostro Miller, R.D., L.D.N., advisor for Fitter Living.
 This often-overlooked nutrient supports blood clotting and bone health.

 Still, you can only eat so many salads.
-So what to do with all of that frozen spinach?
-Here, nutritionists share their go-to tips for getting more greens into your diet during quarantine living.
+Here, nutritionists share their go-to tips for getting more greens into your diet.